Back to Blog

 FAQ

 Should I build custom dashboards or use built-in analytics?
 Start with built-in.
 Only build custom dashboards if you need to combine email data with other business metrics (product usage, revenue, support tickets) in a single view.
-For most teams, the email platform's dashboard is enough.
+For most teams, the email platform's dashboard is enough for the first 1-2 years.